Oyelowo/coding_practice/docker-udemy/kubernetes.md

 - __Services__
 Sets up networking in a kubernetes Cluster.
 You need to set up service if you want to access the pods.
 One reason is, everytime we spin up a pod, new ip address is assigned and it's cumbersome to have to manually get the new ip address to access the pod, so, rather than doing that directly, services is responsible for this.
 They include:
-- ClusterIP
+- _ClusterIP_
+  Exposes a set of pods to other objects in the cluster.
+It does not allow traffic from outside world.
+Just objects within a cluster

-- NodePort
+- _NodePort_
-  Exposes a container to the outside world(only good for dev purposes.
+  Exposes a container/ set of pods to the outside world(only good for dev purposes.
 Not used for production) and allows us to access the container from inside the browser

-- LoadBalancer
+- _LoadBalancer_

-- Ingress
+- _Ingress_

 - __Deployment__
   It's similar to a pod.
 Maintains a set of identical pods, ensuring that they have the correct config and that the right number exists